Where Is Your Linen Bedding Actually Made — And Why It Matters More Than You Think

 For most linen bedding sold internationally, the honest answer is: the flax was grown in France, spun into yarn somewhere in Europe, woven into fabric in China or India, cut and sewn in a factory you have never heard of in a country not mentioned anywhere on the product page, packaged attractively, and shipped to a warehouse before arriving at your door.

 France grows more than 70% of the world's premium-grade flax fiber.
-The cool, damp climate of Normandy and Brittany produces the longest, finest flax stalks on earth — the raw material that makes French linen bedsheet worth the name.
+The cool, damp climate of Normandy and Brittany produces the longest, finest flax stalks on earth — the raw material that makes French linen worth the name.
 This is genuinely true, and the brands that source French flax are sourcing a real quality advantage in the raw material.

 What happens after harvest is where the picture becomes more complex.